 So, is shrimp bad for dogs?

-Use common sense to decide when not to feed dogs shrimp, and always monitor your dog while it’s eating, whatever it’s eating.
+Use common sense to decide when not to feed dogs shrimp, and always monitor your dog while he’s eating, whatever he’s eating.